pattonsgirl/CEG3120/Projects/Project3/README.md

 - Modify the CF template to meet updated requirements
 - Run a website using `nginx` or `apache2` on hosts in the pool
-- Configure `haproxy` as a load balancer / application delevery controller to direct traffic to the pool
+- Configure `haproxy` as a load balancer / application delivery controller to direct traffic to the pool

 ## Project Description